PatrykSpierewka/Dermatology-MNIST-Classification/README.md

 - greyscale: image dim from 28x28x3 to 28x28x1 (train set, test set),
 - flattening: image dim from 28x28x1 to 784x1 (train set, test set),
 - normalization: pixels values from 0-255 to 0.0-1.0 (train set, test set),
-- augmentation: generating additional, similar images for each of the minority classes using tensorflow keras (only train set).

 ### MLP classification
 Classification was done using MLP with 784 neural input, 196 neural hidden layer and 7 neural output.